Charles Robert “Bob” Barton

 After completing a 16-week Deisel Engineering Training School at Cornell University in Ithaca, New York, he served as an ensign aboard the USS Zircon from December 1942 to November 1943.

-Zircon was a 235-foot private yacht taken over by the Navy for war time duty.
+The USS Zircon (PY-16) was a 235-foot private yacht taken over by the Navy for war time duty.
 It could travel at 14 knots and was placed in the class of Patrol Yachts (PY) named for jewels or semi-precious stones.

 Dad served when German U-boats terrorized the East Coast, destroying Allied ships who were bringing needed food and supplies to a starving England.
 The fierce U-boats hunted in wolfpacks, or multiple submarines running close together, making it easier for them to sink a chosen Allied target.